aota/deepfreezefest.ca/donate.md

 published: true
 ---

-# Donate to keep our festival growing!
+# Please donate to keep our festival growing!

 **Every dollar counts!
 You can donate any amount to Arts on the Ave via PayPal.
 Your generosity is sincerely appreciated.**